Comprehensive Guide to Credit Repair, Score Boosting, Counseling, Report Fixing, and Debt Reduction

 Disputing Errors

-3. Contact the credit bureau: You can file a dispute for free with the credit bureau that generated the report.
-The credit report itself usually includes directions on how to dispute inaccurate or incomplete information.
-You can also use sample dispute letters available from reliable sources.
+3. First, reach out to the credit bureau.
+You can dispute wrong info for free by contacting the bureau that made your report.
+Most credit reports tell you how to dispute incorrect or incomplete details.
+You can find sample dispute letters online from trusted sources.

 Debt Reduction